Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 Active vacations are perfect for teens.

-Plan a vacation to destinations featuring things they are interested in, like the Rock & Roll Hall of Fame, in Cleveland, Ohio, or National Baseball Hall of Fame in Cooperstown, New York.
+Plan a vacation to destinations featuring things they are interested in, like the Rock & Roll Hall of Fame, in Cleveland, Ohio, or the National Baseball Hall of Fame in Cooperstown, New York.

-Combine sun, fun, history, and adventure in a place like Hawaii with water sports in Honolulu on Waikiki Beach and Pearl Harbor Historic Sites.
-Or sun and fun at resorts like Atlantis in the Bahamas or on a cruise where they also have teen programs.
+Combine sun, fun, history, and adventure in a place like Hawaii, with water sports in Honolulu on Waikiki Beach and Pearl Harbor Historic Sites.
+Or sun and fun at resorts like Atlantis in the Bahamas, or on a cruise where they also have teen programs.

 The big milestones can be a great time to go big with travel.
 Take a cultural trip to one of the top cities in the world, like Paris or Tokyo.
 Introduce sustainable travel with an African Safari.
-Go on a guided tour to a developing country that includes connecting with locals which can leave a lifelong impression.
+Go on a guided tour to a developing country that includes connecting with locals, which can leave a lifelong impression.

 Including extended family?
 Consider a European Tour, renting a villa in Tuscany, or a Dude Ranch trip out west.